lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 8A - Objective(s) of this step of the analysis.
-The goal is to merge the transcript annotations from all biological replicates to obtain the merged annotation file merged.gtf.
+The goal in this step is to merge the transcript annotation files from all biological replicates to obtain the merged annotation file, merged.gtf.

+The six transcript files being merged came from performing steps 2, 5, and 7 on all of the six sets of raw RNA-seq sample data (WTA1, A2, B1, B2, C1, C2).

 ## 8B - Files involved.
 ### —cuffmerge—